Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Conclusion

 \section{Conclusion}

-In this paper, we introduced Weakly-supervised VisualBERT pre-trained on unaligned data.
-We conduct mask-and-predict pre-training on text data and visual data respectively and the detector tags are used as anchor points bridging the two modalities.
-Experiments show that weakly-supervised pre-training can achieve performance similar to supervised pre-training.
-Combining aligned and unaligned data can further improve the model.
-Our experiments are conducted under the assumption that the unaligned text and images are generally in the same domain.
-We leave discussions on whether such benefit exists for unaligned data from unrelated domains to future work.
+In this paper, we explore unsupervised pre-training with unaligned data.
+We conduct mask-and-predict pre-training on textual data and visual data and the detector tags are used as anchor points to bridge the two modalities.
+Experiments show that unsupervised pre-training can achieve performance similar to supervised pre-training.